Skip to Content

 textSingle-line text

-rich_textFormatted content with the rich text editor
+rich_textFormatted content with the rich text editor; supports bold, italic, links, lists, headings, and embedded components

 numberNumeric values